Brief - Like a Boss!

 5. What’s your budget?

 It’s important to understand what you’re prepared to invest to get results.
-If you’re feeling driven, then put a decent budget behind your marketing activity, but do so with a plan, and understand where you’re spending, and what this is likely to achieve (not all marketing activity translates into instant sales) – marketing is a long term track to success.
+If you’re feeling ambitious, then put a decent budget behind your marketing activity, but do so with a plan, and understand where you’re spending, and what this is likely to achieve (not all marketing activity translates into instant sales) – marketing is a long term track to success.

 Work with these tips and you’ll be briefing like a boss in no time.
 And of course, feel free to contact us if you need assistance with brand marketing.